Michael G. Masters: Early career

-He has also worked with the Washington D.C.-based Partnership for Public Service, a nonpartisan, organization dedicated to revitalizing the federal civil service, and with the United States Attorney’s office, also in Washington, D.C.
+He has also worked with the Washington D.C.–based Partnership for Public Service, a nonpartisan, organization dedicated to revitalizing the federal civil service, and with the United States Attorney’s office, also in Washington, D.C.
 He has engaged in development work on the Pine Ridge Indian Reservation in South Dakota.
 During the 2000 presidential election cycle, Masters was a member of United States Vice President Al Gore’s national advance team.

 Cook County Department of Homeland Security and Emergency Management

-As Executive Director of the Department of Homeland Security and Emergency Management for Cook County, Illinois, Masters was responsible for coordinating and maintaining the homeland security and emergency management system across Cook County, involving both first responder and public sector agencies as well as partners in the private, non-profit and academic sectors.
+As Executive Director of the Department of Homeland Security and Emergency Management for Cook County, Illinois, Masters was responsible for coordinating and maintaining the homeland security and emergency management system across Cook County, involving both first responder and public sector agencies as well as partners in the private, nonprofit and academic sectors.

 During his tenure, the department implemented a federally grant funded training and exercise programs, reaching over 9200 first responders annually.
 The Department also created the Cook County Incident Command Center (CCICC), complete with a 24/7 Duty Desk that gathers and disseminates information, compiles daily situation reports and sends situation awareness updates on a daily basis on everything ranging from international terrorism events to weather updates.

 An Emergency Operations Center was established, and investment made in water pumps, generators, light towers and other mobile infrastructure, all of which was made available for deployment across the County and in support of local jurisdictions and other stakeholders in the case of a disaster.